eating on the go

 • Panera Bread offers items such as half salad and half sandwich combinations.

-• Choose water or low-calorie drink
+• Choose water as your beverage.